A Smarter Way for Teachers to Record Scores

 An early idea was to let teachers upload a spreadsheet that would auto-populate the scoresheet.
 Most teachers tracked scores in spreadsheets anyway, so it fit their existing behavior.
 Stakeholders were on board — but it was out of scope for the initial version.

-With spreadsheet upload off the table, the constraints sharpened the design problem:
+With spreadsheet upload off the table, three core requirements defined the design problem:

-• Bulk entry — let teachers score an entire class at once, not student by student
+Score an entire class at once, not student by student.

-• Support for scores above 100% to accommodate extra credit
+Allow scores above 100% for extra credit assignments.

 Wireframe 1